gravitational/gravity/docs/5.x/quickstart.md

 ## Building Application Bundle

-There are three steps to create an _application bundle_ with Gravity:
+To create an _application bundle_ the following steps must be performed:

 1. Create Docker containers for application services.
 This step is sometimes called "dockerizing" an application.